mixpanel/docs/pages/docs/analysis/reports/funnels.md

 ### View as Flow

 In order to learn more about the behavior users take between funnel steps, we recommend checking the feature "View as Flow".
-You can see what user flows and behaviors that can increase the likelihood of conversion or dropodd.
+You can see what user flows and behaviors that can increase the likelihood of conversion or dropoff.
 This helps to answer questions like:

 - What flows do users take between opening an app and making a purchase?
 - Why did the successful users purchase?